20 Secrets a Home Security Installer Won’t Tell You

 Systems are improving

 That’s not to say home security isn’t worth the investment.
 Modern systems are high-tech affairs you can arm or disarm right from a keychain or smartphone.
 Some include water sensors for your basement, smoke and carbon monoxide sensors that can automatically shut off your furnace, and wireless cameras that will send you a video clip of your kids when they walk in the door from school.
+If you’re looking to purchase a home security system, buy the best system on the market.

 Buy a camera